Mikejo5000/vsts-docs-pr/docs/settings/about-settings.md

 <li>[Add another team and team members](../work/scale/multiple-teams.md)</li>
 <li>[Add a team administrator](../work/scale/add-team-administrator.md)</li>
 </ul></td>
 <td>A default team is created when the organizational account is created.
 You add a team when you want to provide a group of users in your organization a set of Agile tools which they have full ownership to configure and manage.
-Teams have access to a product backlog, porfolio backlogs, sprint backlogs, dashboards, team-scoped widgets, and more.
-For an overview of all tools that support a team, see [About teams and Agile tools](about-teams-and-settings.md).</td>
+Teams have access to a product backlog, porfolio backlogs, sprint backlogs, dashboards, team-scoped widgets, and more.<p>For an overview of all tools that support a team, see [About teams and Agile tools](about-teams-and-settings.md).</p></td>
 </tr>
 <tr>
 <td>**Security**</td>